hkdoc116/Portfolio/index.md

 # Hannah Dougherty

 <a href="pdfs/The Legacy of Nomadism in the Achaemenid Persian Court.pdf" target="_blank">The Legacy of Nomadism in the Achaemenid Persian Court</a>

+<ul>Studies of the Persian Empire have to grapple with the state of surviving evidence, which is somewhat lacking in the areas of the empire itself.
+Much of what is referenced comes from Greek sources, which are biased and tend to look down on Persia.
+A long-standing claim is that the Persian Court was nomadic because it changed location with the seasons.
+Further analysis, however, reveals that the court was more likely itinerant, in that it did move often, but not necessarily with the seasons.
+Other reasons included military needs and asserting control over the vast lands and number of peoples.
+The court had both permanent residences and tent encampments, showing the bridge between ancestral nomadism and what eventually became settled living.
+The Achaemenid Persian Court was itinerant, more likely moving strategically than with the seasons.</ul>